dkuodkuo/6401-Simulations/README.md

 [File](files/Ch4Prob11.R)

-This question is an application of the [St. Petersburg paradox](https://en.wikipedia.org/wiki/St._Petersburg_paradox). ```petersburg()``` simulates the process of betting under the rules of the St. Petersburg paradox, but with the assumption of a limited bank.
+The question is an application of the [St. Petersburg paradox](https://en.wikipedia.org/wiki/St._Petersburg_paradox). ```petersburg()``` simulates the process of betting under the rules of the St. Petersburg paradox, but with the assumption of a limited bank.

 Example output of ```petersburg(0.5, 31)```: